-There was no plumbing of any kind, slaves were forced to relief themselves were they sat, and endure hellacious conditions when combine with the heat and lack of ventilation below deck.
-Disease was rampant, measles, smallpox, influenza, scurvy, and dysentery which was the number one killer, the slaves was also forced exercise sometimes including dance and song for the entertainment of the crew.
-Disobedient slaves were tortured and beaten, usually whipped with an especially cruel tool, a tool that was designed to inflict maximum pain.
+There was no plumbing of any kind.
+Slaves were forced to relieve themselves where they sat and to endure hellish conditions, with suffocating heat and lack of ventilation below deck.
+Disease was rampant: measles, smallpox, influenza, scurvy, and dysentery were the primary killers.
+The slaves were also forced to exercise dance and sing for the entertainment of the crew.
+Disobedient slaves were tortured and beaten, usually whipped with a tool that was designed to inflict maximum pain.

-Women who were usually unshackled were raped by members of the crew, and sometimes arriving in the new world with children of their attackers, some who were even thrown overboard, even voluntarily jumped overboard to escape the coming to the new world (America).
-Upon arrival the slaves were forced into chattel slavery and labeled as “Property” not allowed to read, not allowed to marry, and some married, however, to be later separated from their families.
-The slaves were categorized as 3/5th of a human and treated and sold as like the cattle not for a decade, not for a century, but for three centuries.
+Women were often raped by members of the crew, sometimes arriving in the new world with children of their attackers.
+Some slaves were thrown overboard, and some even jumped overboard to escape enslavement in America, the “New World.”
+Upon arrival the slaves were forced into chattel slavery and labeled as “Property.”
+They were not allowed to read or marry.
+Those who did marry were later separated from their families.
+Slaves were categorized under the law as 3/5th of a human.
+They were treated and sold like cattle — not merely for a decade or a century, but for three centuries.

 Slavery was practiced throughout the American colonies in the 17th,18th, and over half the 19th centuries.
 African slaves worked for no pay from before sunrise until after sunset.
 Slave owners kept wages from the slaves all their lives, as well as their children’s, children’s, children’s lives.